nixworks/public/news/2016/12/3/index.md

 With no smoke detectors in the North Hill rental house, a deadly fire spread quietly.

 ### [The Government of Malaysia claims that violence against Myanmar's Muslim Rohingya minority is "ethnic cleansing" ahead of a march in Kuala Lumpur led by Prime Minister Najib Razak. ](/news/2016/12/3/the-government-of-malaysia-claims-that-violence-against-myanmar-s-muslim-rohingya-minority-is-ethnic-cleansing-ahead-of-a-march-in-kuala-l.md)
-_Context: Burmese, Government of Malaysia, Kuala Lumpur, Malaysian Prime Minister, Muslim, Najib Razak, Rohingya, Rohingya insurgency in Western Myanmar, ethnic cleansing_
+_Context: Government of Malaysia, Kuala Lumpur, Malaysian Prime Minister, Muslim, Myanmar, Najib Razak, Rohingya, Rohingya insurgency in Western Myanmar, ethnic cleansing_

 ### [The People's Republic of China lodges a complaint with the United States after President-elect of the United States Donald Trump speaks with President of Taiwan Tsai Ing-wen.
 The PRC and the United States view Taiwan as a breakaway province. ](/news/2016/12/3/the-people-s-republic-of-china-lodges-a-complaint-with-the-united-states-after-president-elect-of-the-united-states-donald-trump-speaks-with.md)
 _Context: China, China-United States relations, Donald Trump, One-China policy, President of Taiwan, President-elect, Taiwan, Tsai Ing-wen, United States_